yZee00/DiscordBot-Auto-SubReddit-Posting/README.md

 # Discord Bot Automatic SubReddit Posting
-Discord bot using Reddit API for posting automatic SubReddit video's, GIF's and photo's
+Discord bot using Reddit API for posting automatic SubReddit video's, GIF's and photo's in your Discord channels! ⭐

 ## Installation
 1. Install Python libraries and set up server